By Paola Pascual on Mar 21, 2023 6:15:00 AM

 We've talked about the most helpful email phrases you need to know; now let's focus on the very beginning –your email greeting.
-If you've ever ignored an email because it spelled your name incorrectly or it started with 'To Whom It May Concern,' you have to understand that the greeting is more important than it may seem.
+If you've ever wanted to ignore an email because it spelled your name incorrectly or it started with 'To Whom It May Concern,' you probably understand that your email greeting is more important than it may seem.
 In this post, you will learn how to address someone in a business email.

 Why email greetings are important